mono/website/README.md

 After you've finished your changes, enter a proper summary and description and click the "Propose file change" button to open a pull request:
 ![Propose file change](https://cloud.githubusercontent.com/assets/1376924/3712481/52423448-1517-11e4-8aa8-9c9f9befb6bc.png)

-**Note:** When editing or adding internal links (i.e. links that point to other parts of the website), make sure to prefix them with `{{ site.github.url }}`.
-This is a special variable that is populated by GitHub Pages with the domain name and ensures the links work even on forks of the repository.

 Setting up a local copy of the website
 --------------------------------------
 For larger changes, using the web-based editor on GitHub is not really convenient.
 A better way is to setup a local copy of the website where you can experiment.